roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 </details>

-> 13. Which CSS property and value is used to center an element?

 <details>
-  <summary>👁 Show Answer</summary>
+  <summary>13.
+Which CSS property and value is used to center an element?</summary>
   <p>

 `text-align` property with value `center` is used to center an elements.